RedRoseMoney/Rose/readme.md

 #### Under the AMM model

-The soundness proof of this system stems from the fact that aAMMS can be modeled within the AMM model, with a ROSE/ETH liquidity pool.
+The soundness proof of this system stems from the fact that $aAMMs$ can be modeled within the $AMM$ model, with a $ROSE/ETH$ liquidity pool.

 For the buy case: